Read it carefully before ordering wallpaper

 Our Materials Are:

-2) Traditional Wallpaper with Canvas texture: high-quality, eco-friendly wallpaper material with canvas luxury finish.
+2) Traditional Wallpaper with Canvas texture: preferred by professionals, high-quality, eco-friendly wallpaper material with canvas luxury finish.
 Installed using wallpaper glue/paste for non woven wallpapers.
 Can be applied to slightly textured walls.

 Measure your space based on overall wall width and height